SemanticMediaWiki/SemanticMediaWiki/tests/phpunit/Integration/JSONScript/docs/extension.md

 - `ExtendedJsonTestCaseScriptRunner` provides additional assertion methods
 - `JsonTestCaseScriptRunner` is the base runner that provides all methods necessary to run test cases, it also includes version checks as well as to validate custom defined dependencies

-The `LightweightJsonTestCaseScriptRunner` was introduced to help users to quickly create a `CustomTestScriptRunnerTest` without much modification to the `CustomTestScriptRunnerTest` itself besides adding the location of the test case folder.
+The `LightweightJsonTestCaseScriptRunner` was introduced to help users to quickly create a custom script runner (e.g. `CustomJsonScriptTest`) that iterates over the selected test location without much modification to the test itself besides adding the location of the test case folder.

 #### Example